Find Trade Colleges

 $13,003 Avg Student Debt

-With a ranking of #12, New Mexico State University - Grants did quite well on this year’s best schools for trade school students working on their associate degree.
-Located in Grants, New Mexico, the very small public school handed out 37 associate degree awards in 2021-2022.
+New Mexico State University - Grants did quite well in this year’s ranking of the best places for trade school students to get an associate degree.
+It came in at #12 on the list.
+This very small public school is located in Grants, New Mexico, and it awarded 37 associate degrees in 2021-2022.

-The average in-state tuition and fees for students at NMSU Grants is $2,376.
-Out-of-state students pay an average of $4,272.
+In-state students pay an average of $2,376 in tuition and fees if they attend NMSU Grants full time.
+Those students who come from outside the state pay an average of $4,272.
 On average, associate degree students take out $13,003 in loans while pursuing their degree.

 Best Trade Associate Degree Schools in the Southwest Region